How To Find Clarity When You Don’t Know What To Do In Life

 I mean, everyone is born with limitless possibility of what they could do with their life but as we grow, it can become lost or squashed down.

 You see, societal pressure, negative programming from a young age, fear of the unknown and our own limiting beliefs can stop us from reaching that potential.

 So much so, it can often feel like we are lost in a sea of choices, decisions and unknown waters.

 However, because you were born with this innate purpose, it can be uncovered just as it was once buried.
-It might take a little longer, but it is there, even if it feels really deep down inside you and impossible to find right now.
+It might take some time to do, but it is there, even if it feels really deep down inside you and impossible to find or recover.

 Do you feel overwhelmed?

-I seem to start many a sentence now with “you see, the trouble with social media is…”, BUT the trouble with social media is, we are presented with so much choice and so many highlights of what other people are doing, the noise becomes too much, and we lose the ability to hear what our own mind is saying or much of the good that we do come across.
+I seem to start many a sentence now with “you see, the trouble with social media is…”, BUT the trouble with social media is that we’re presented with an abundance of the choices, opinions and highlights of what other people are doing, that the noise becomes too much.
+We lose the ability to hear what our own mind is saying or much of the good that we do come across.

 We compare ourselves to what we see online and it becomes a game of what do I lack vs what do they have (which in itself is a ridiculous and unfair measurement of self-worth).
 The reality is, everyone you see is winging it somehow, trust me.
 Even the people at the top.
 In fact, most people at the top are winging it in some form – I’m looking at you Boris.